 An estimated 150,000 cars each year (or 1% of new cars) are lemons—cars that have repeated, unfixable problems.
 Every state has enacted some type of "lemon law" to help consumers who get stuck with these defective cars.

 In order to take advantage of these laws, you need to know what qualifies as a lemon and how to get a refund or replacement car.

-In all states, the substantial defect must occur within a certain period of time (usually one or two years) or within a certain number of miles (usually 12,000 or 24,000).
+In all states, the substantial defect must occur within a certain period of time or within a certain number of miles.
 The defect must not be caused by abuse.

 You must allow the dealer or manufacturer to make a "reasonable" number of attempts to fix a substantial problem before your car is considered to be a lemon.
-Usually, you must meet one of the following standards to be protected under your state's lemon law:
+Usually, you must meet one of the following standards to be protected under a state lemon law:

 1 | 2